shyamgj1900/tp/docs/UserGuide.md

 * The `DATE` needs to follow the following format: `yyyy-mm-dd`
 * `START_TIME` and `END_TIME` needs to follow the following format: `hhMM`
+* Users who attempt to add an event that has a time conflict with another event will need to give additional confirmation if they wish to proceed.

 Example of usage: